dgauche/BambuStudioFilamentLibrary/README.md

 ## What EXACTLY is this:

 ## How do I use it?
-Within the file are setting files for all of eSun's filaments, which can be copied into the printers configuration folder.
-There are 3 file types filament / process/ printer.
+The source files in this repo contains 3 file types which can be copied into the printers configuration folder:
+- filament
+- process
+- printer

-The bambu studio config settings location is :
+The bambu studio config settings location is:
 Mac: /Users/(your username)/Library/Application Support/BambuStudio/User
 Windows :C:\Users\XXXX\AppData\Roaming\BambuStudio\user

 Inside the user folder are two folder one Default the other is the ID of your printer.